wealthsweet/open-source/packages/embed-react/README.md

 ```

 > [!WARNING]
-> The hook needs to be instanciated within a `WealthSweetContext` OR be provided a token.
+> The hook needs to be instantiated within a `WealthSweetContext` OR be provided a token.
 If it is called and no `WealthSweetContext` can be found or no token has been provided in the properties, an error will be thrown.

-### Usage - Standalone Function
+### Approach 3: Standalone Function

 If you would instead prefer to use this library for types and utilities and do all the React work yourself, you can use the `generateWealthSweetElementUrl` method as shown below: